duongquangduc/ducduong.github.io/README.md

-This repository is dedicated for my GitHub Pages duongquangduc.github.io and the useful links of Computer Science and Software Engineering.
+This repository is dedicated for my GitHub Pages duongquangduc.github.io and the useful links of Computer Science and Software Engineering Best Practices.

 ## The Fundamentals of Computer Science
-- **Data Structures and Algorithms**, UC, [[link]](https://).
+- **Data Structures and Algorithms**, GeeksforGeeks, [[link]](https://www.geeksforgeeks.org/data-structures).
 - **Big-O Cheatsheet**, Big-O Cheatsheet, [[link]](https://www.bigocheatsheet.com).

 ## Programming Manual and Best Practices